What is concentration in studying?

 - Limit the time you spend on social media to 30 minutes per day.
 There are apps available that track your screen time per week.

-- If you study or sit in class – put your phone off, on silent and away from your eyesight, like in your bag.
-If you don’t, your attention will be broken by every message that comes in.
+- If you study or sit in class, put your phone off, on silent, and away from your eyesight, like in your bag.
+If you don’t, every message will break your attention.

-- If you use the Pomodoro study method – only go check your phone in that 5-minute break time and leave it in another room in the house when you return to resume your studying.
+- If you use the Pomodoro study method, check your phone only during that 5-minute break and leave it in another room when you return to resume your studying.

 - Get enough exercise – at least 30 minutes 3 days per week.

 - Eat healthy and drink plenty of water.
-Caffeine can make you feel more alert temporarily, but too much can interfere with sleep and cause headaches.
+Caffeine can temporarily make you feel more alert, but too much can interfere with sleep and cause headaches.

 - Use a traditional alarm clock to wake up, not a cell phone.

-- Do not listen to music while you are sleeping or studying – it too triggers dopamine, which will affect you.
+- Do not listen to music while you are sleeping or studying—it, too, triggers dopamine, which can affect you.